-- xiii.
-Map data such as north point, graphic scale, and date of preparation.

-- 3. Written Statement of Character: A written statement of character of the PUD must provide an explanation of the character of the PUD and the reasons why it has been planned to take advantage of the flexibility of these regulations.
-The written statement must include:

 - a.
 A specific explanation of how the proposed PUD meets the objectives of all adopted land use policies affecting the land in question.

 - b.
 Development phasing indicating building phases, including the area, density, use, public facilities, and open space to be developed with each phase, and projected dates for beginning and completion of each phase.
 Each phase must be described and mapped.

 - c.
 General details of the proposed uses:

 - i.
 Residential uses must indicate gross area, architectural concepts (narrative, sketch, or representative photo), and number of dwelling units for each residential component;

 - ii.
 Nonresidential use s must indicate specific nonresidential uses, including gross areas, architectural concepts (narrative, sketch, or representative photo), and building heights.

 - d.
 Preliminary feasibility reports for the infrastructure and facilities, including:

 - i.
 Streets

 - ii.
 Street lighting

 - iii.
 Sidewalks and pathways

 - iv.
 Sanitary sewers

 - v.
 Water supply system

 - vi.
 Other utilities

 - vii.
 Storm water management

 - viii.
 Schools

-- Development Amenities and Open 4.
-Space: The PUD Ordinance must include a statement of recreational amenities and open space.
-Such statements must designate and conactive and/or vev passive

-recreational areas according to the following:
+- 4. Development Amenities and Open Space: The PUD Ordinance must include a statement of recreational amenities and open space.
+Such statements must designate and convey active and/or passive recreational areas according to the following:

 - a.
-Recreational amenities and open space must be allocated to the property in proportion to the uses assigned in the PUD and be located within reasonable walking distance to those uses; however, when preserving existing features, the recreational amenities do not need to be located in proximity to the use. - b.
+Recreational amenities and open space must be allocated to the property in proportion to the uses assigned in the PUD and be located within reasonable walking

+- distance to those uses; however, when preserving existing features, the recreational amenities do not need to be located in proximity to the use. - b.
 If the PUD Ordinance provides for development in stages, then amenities and open space must be provided in each stage in proportion to that stage, unless otherwise indicated and approved in the PUD Ordinance. - c.
 Amenities must be conveyed in one of the following forms: - i.
-To a municipal or public corporation; - ii.
+To a municipal or public corporation: - ii.
 To a not-for-profit corporation or entity established to benefit the owners and tenants of the PUD.
 All conveyances must be structured to ensure the grantee has the obligation and the right to effect maintenance and improvement of the amenities and the duty of maintenance and improvement is enforced by the owners and tenants of the PUD: or - iii.
 To owners other than those specified in subsections (i) and (ii) above, and subject to restrictive covenants describing and guaranteeing the amenities, its maintenance and improvement, running with the land for the benefit of residents of the PUD or adjoining property owners or the community. - 5.
 Traffic Impact Study: A Traffic Impact Study may be required at the discretion of the Administrator, the Department of Public Works Director, the Plan Commission, or Council.
 If a Traffic Impact Study is required, then it must be prepared by a registered professional engineer and must evaluate the impact of present and future traffic generated by the proposed development on the adjacent roadway system.
-Prior to beginning the study, an applicant must meet with the Administrator to determine the appropriate scope for the study.
+Prior to beginning the study, an applicant must meet with